 In addition, preimplantation genetic screening (PGS) permits NYU Langone doctors to identify embryos that have the greatest chance of creating a healthy pregnancy.
 Both egg freezing and PGS technologies can help circumvent issues related to age-related infertility.

 Intrauterine insemination, or IUI, is often recommended along with fertility medications.
 This procedure is always recommended when a woman does not have a male sexual partner and is using frozen, donated sperm in order to achieve pregnancy.

 In the IUI procedure, a sample of semen is “washed,” meaning seminal fluid is separated from sperm cells to filter out abnormal cells and dead sperm, providing a high concentration of healthy sperm for insemination.

 Before this procedure, your doctor often monitors you for ovulation with blood tests and, sometimes, ultrasound to assure accurate timing of the sperm introduction.
 Alternatively, some women receive IUI using their natural ovulation cycle.
 During these treatments, optimal timing can be determined either by blood and ultrasound testing in your doctor’s office or by using a store-purchased ovulation monitoring kit.

-When proper timing is determined, insemination is performed at the Fertility Center.
+When proper timing is determined, insemination is performed.
 The doctor inserts a speculum into the vagina to separate the walls and advances a thin, flexible catheter through the cervix and into the uterus, where the washed sperm sample is gently injected.

 The process takes only a few minutes.
 You can resume normal activities within 10 minutes of the procedure.
 You may experience temporary, mild cramping.